Indian-Inspired Pumpkin Curry (cozy fall dinner)

 Instructions

-- Cut the squash into slightly larger than bite-sized pieces and put them on the baking sheet.
+- Turn your oven to 400 degrees Fahrenheit and line a baking sheet with parchment paper.
+Cut the squash into slightly larger than bite-sized pieces and put them on the baking sheet.
 Toss with the oil, cinnamon, and cayenne.
-Roast for 20 minutes in the oven, or until the squash is soft.1 lb. squash, 1 teaspoon oil, ¼ teaspoon each: cinnamon and cayenne
+Roast for 20 minutes in the oven, or until the squash is soft.1 lb winter squash, 1 tablespoon olive oil, ¼ teaspoon EACH: cinnamon and cayenne

 - Add the ginger and garlic to the onions and cook for 1 minute.
 Add the spices to the pot and stir for 1 minute.2 tablespoons chopped ginger, 4 cloves garlic

 Hiya, the 1lb squash bullet point, is that roughly 1lb squash whole or 1lb squash flesh (not including seeds)?
-And the apples, here in the UK you get Ā a packet of 4 large roughly 6oz converted and a 6 pack of smaller apples, half the size.
+And the apples, here in the UK you get a packet of 4 large roughly 6oz converted and a 6 pack of smaller apples, half the size.
 Which size apples do you typically use?
 And lastly are they the sweet variety such as Pink Lady or sour Granny Smith type.
 Sorry for all the questions but I don’t do bitter as the comments suggest and I’m sure you’re recipe wasn’t bitter :).
 TIA

 I weigh the squash before I cut it.
 And I normally buy sweeter apples (like Pink Lady – they’re the best!) so if you can find those, they’ll work great.
-I would opt for a medium to large-sized apple. š
+I would opt for a medium to large-sized apple. 🙂

 This one wasn’t as good as I had hoped — like another reviewer, mine also came out sort of bitter and we did indeed use the maple syrup.
 I also think there was too much sauce (so it was more like a pumpkin soup with pumpkin pieces in it) and there was not enough pumpkin (maybe double the amount next time — the ratio was off); it tasted like something was missing flavor-wise in the sauce but we could not put our finger on what it was.
 It wasn’t bad at all but I’d make a few adjustments next time!